 There are certain standards that indicate positive production methods, good practices, and better fabric choices.
-There are a range of certifications out there helping us consider the environment.
+There is a range of certifications out there helping us consider the environment.
 Certifications give manufacturers and suppliers credibility.
 It can help your choice of fabrics and factories.
 We have put together a list of different environmental certifications for you, used in the apparel business.

 This industry is moving so fast.
-Every week there is new research results on what is happening in the apparel industry related to sustainability.
-Many manufacturers and suppliers have taken things in their own hands and applied structures and processes to reduce the environmental harm and to produce more eco-friendly products.
+Every week there are new research results on what is happening in the apparel industry related to sustainability.
+Many manufacturers and suppliers have taken things in their own hands and applied structures and processes to reduce environmental harm and to produce more eco-friendly products.
 They run sustainability projects to provide brands with better alternatives and cleaner manufacturing.
 There is no possibility to learn it all at once and be done.
-You need to constantly keep learning, keep educating yourself to stay up to date with what is happening so that you can make better choices.
+You need to continually keep learning, keep educating yourself to stay up to date with what is happening so that you can make better choices.
 The certification organizations put out new data all the time on their websites.
-Also when you visit sourcing fairs, there are always lectures and presentations on the latest finds in sustainability.
+Also, when you visit sourcing fairs, there are always lectures and presentations on the latest finds in sustainability.
 Attend those to broaden your knowledge.

 We at Apparel Entrepreneurship provide insights and new tools regarding sustainability continuously.
 We want to make it easier for you to make better choices.
 This is our world.
 If we don’t try to improve and run “cleaner” businesses, soon we won’t have a planet to run a business on.
 Subscribe to our newsletter below to receive the latest updates.
 You can watch a 45 min presentation about starting a sustainable apparel brand in the Member Zone.

 All consumption strains the environment.
 Long-lasting quality products reduce the need to consume.
 The garments can be used over and over again and when the consumer no longer wants that product, you can have systems and processes in place for a circular closed loop, where the products never end up in landfill.